Stephanie1125/googlestep/week2/week2_hw_q1q2q3_detail/README.md

 But what if the case we first access page A and then we access new page F, the case will be like this:

-at the end instead of removing the (www.a.com, A), which we think might be the oldest one, we have to remove the  (www.d.com, D).
+at the end instead of removing the (www.a.com, A), which we think might be the oldest one, we have to remove the  (www.c.com, C).

 How to deal with this is we have large amount of data and we refresh the table several times in a day?